GauravKanwat/DL-CS6910-Assignment-1/README.md

 - Please put your Wandb API key in `Train.py` before running the file to track the runs.

-- Run the below code to run on default parameters
+- Run the below code to run on default parameters (check the end of file for default parameters).
    ```
    Python Train.py